 ROCHESTER, N.Y.
-(WROC) — Saturday marked the 13 year anniversary of the failed Fast Ferry’s final departure from the Port of Rochester.
+(WROC) — Tuesday marks the 15 year anniversary of the failed Fast Ferry’s final departure from the Port of Rochester.

 The relationship between Rochester and its Fast Ferry began on September 19, 2001 when City Council authorized an agreement with the company CATS to operate a ferry service from Rochester to Toronto.

 It would take another two and a half years before the ferry would actually grace Lake Ontario waters.